rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ---

-## Task 1 : Create the application on Azure Spring Cloud
+## Task 1 : Create the application on Azure Spring Apps

-1. Navigate back to Gitbash and run the below command to create a specific `weather-service` application in your Azure Spring Cloud instance:
+1. Navigate back to Gitbash and run the below command to create a specific `weather-service` application in your Azure Spring Apps instance:

 > **Note**: Replace the DID with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page.